MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This client is replacing the Azure Information Protection client (classic).
 To compare features and functionality with the classic client, see [Compare the clients](use-client.md#compare-the-clients).

+## Versions later than 2.2.21.0

+If you have a version 2 of the client that is later than 2.2.21.0, it is a preview build for testing and evaluation purposes.

+**Released**: 09/19/2019

+**New features:**

+- Support for the scanner, to inspect and label documents on-premises data stores.
+With this version of the scanner:
+    - Multiple scanners can share the same SQL Server database when you configure the scanners to use the same scanner profile.
+For this configuration, always wait for a scanner to finish installing before installing another scanner with the same profile.
+    - You must specify a profile when you install the scanner and the scanner database is named **AIPScannerUL_\<profile_name>**.
+    - You can set a default label on all documents, even if documents are already labeled.
+This configuration is achieved in the scanner profile by setting **Label files based on content** to **Off**, and then select **Enforce default label**.

+    You can upgrade scanners from the Azure Information Protection client (classic).
+After the upgrade, which creates a new database, the scanner rescans all files the first time it runs.
+For instructions, see [Upgrading the Azure Information Protection scanner](./rms-client//clientv2-admin-guide.md#upgrading-the-azure-information-protection-scanner) from the admin guide.

+- The PowerShell cmdlet [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) has new parameters for when you want to [label files non-interactively](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection), and a new procedure to register an app in Azure AD.
+Example scenarios include the scanner and automated PowerShell scripts to label documents.

+- The applied label displays the configured color for the label, if a [color has been configured](clientv2-admin-guide-customizations.md#specify-a-color-for-the-label).

+- New cmdlet, [Export-AIPLogs](https://docs.microsoft.com/powershell/module/azureinformationprotection/export-aiplogs), to gather all log files from %localappdata%\Microsoft\MSIP\Logs and saves them to a single, compressed file that has a .zip format.
+This file can then be sent to Microsoft Support if you are requested to send log files to help investigate a reported issue.

+**Fixes:**

+- You can successfully make changes to a protected file using File Explorer and right-click after a password for the file has been removed.

+- When the scanner reapplies a label with protection on an already protected document, the protection is reapplied according to the new label.

 ## Version 2.2.19.0

 **Released**: 08/06/2019